Heber Valley Historic Railroad

 - Sacramento Valley & Eastern 2-6-2T number 2

-Nevada State Railroad Museum purchased UP 2-8-0 number 264 from New London Railroad & Village, along with a number of cars.
+Nevada State Railroad Museum purchased UP 2-8-0 number 264 from New London Railroad and Village, along with a number of cars.

 Nevada State Railroad Museum purchased UP NW2 number 1000 (SN NW2 number 607) from Deer Creek Scenic Railroad, along with some cars stored outside Salt Lake City.